nobodybusiness/SearchFiles/README.md

 ![Example1](screenshots/screen1.png)
 ![Example2](screenshots/screen2.png)
 ### How it could look
-This is **NOT** how app looks, app just a comparison how much better (in my opinion) NiGui apps look on Linux
+This is **NOT** how app looks, just a comparison how much better (in my opinion) NiGui apps look on Linux
 ![Example2](screenshots/linux.png)
 ## List ToDo - MoSCoW
 ### Must have